 The leap from feature phones to smartphones didn’t happen overnight.
 Slowly but steadily, our phones grew smarter and smarter until they’d become capable enough that we could fulfil most of our computing needs on these pocket-sized devices.
 The onset of powerful third-party apps spurred that progress into overdrive, so much so that most of what we do on our phones these days isn’t even possible on the full-size desktop computers they are derived from.

-In this series of two articles, I’ll take a look at six Android apps that allow you to insert your own brand of customised artificial intelligence into your phone.
+In this series of two articles, I’ll take a look at six handy Android apps that allow you to insert your own brand of customized artificial intelligence into your phone.
 I’ll go into detail about how to set up and use each of the following apps and provide examples of real life usage scenarios to help get you started.
 These apps range from the very simple to the pretty complex—but fear not, enterprising mobile warrior, because I’m here to guide you every step of the way.

 (Regular readers of TNW may note that the apps in this list are a subset of our “40 Must-Have Android Apps for the Power User”.
 This is by design.
 While the previous article only briefly summarised each app’s functions, this one goes into detail about the ones that have to do with automation and includes instructions on how to set them up and use them.)

 First up, Gravity Screen…

 Let’s start with Gravity Screen.

 Throughout the day, you take your phone out of your pocket countless times, whether it be to check your email, respond to that message you just received, dial a call or even just check the time.
 Isn’t it bothersome to have to press that power button every time you do so and press it again before you put it back?
 Gravity Screen can take care of that trivial everyday annoyance for you.